tomoleary/tomoleary.github.io/_pages/dino.md

 ### DINOs for Bayesian Inference

-Please see our [preprint](https://arxiv.org/abs/2403.08220) on efficient Markov chain Monte Carlo, led by my collaborator [Dr. Lianghao Cao](https://www.lianghaocao.com/home).
+Please see our [preprint](https://arxiv.org/abs/2403.08220) on efficient Markov chain Monte Carlo, led by my collaborator [Lianghao Cao](https://www.lianghaocao.com/home).

 ### DINOS for PDE-constrained Optimization Under Uncertainty

-Please see our [preprint](https://arxiv.org/abs/2305.20053) on efficient PDE-constrained optimization under uncertainty, led by my collaborator [Dr. Dingcheng Luo](https://oden.utexas.edu/people/directory/Dingcheng-Luo/).
+Please see our [preprint](https://arxiv.org/abs/2305.20053) on efficient PDE-constrained optimization under uncertainty, led by my collaborator [Dingcheng Luo](https://oden.utexas.edu/people/directory/Dingcheng-Luo/).
 We compare DINOs against conventional $$L^2_\mu$$ neural operators (NO) and reference PDE solver based benchmark.
 Generally our results demonstrate that DINOs are $$10\times$$ more accurate than NO and $$10 \times$$ more sample efficient than reference PDE solver-based implementations when only amortized over one risk-averse optimization problem.
 When amortizing over many the benefits of DINO increase substantially.

 DINOs are able to control viscous flow fields with expensive-to-estimate risk measures ([CVaR](https://en.wikipedia.org/wiki/Expected_shortfall)) at $$\mathcal{O}(10^7)$$ online speedup, with little loss of accuracy.